 In bed, we recommend keeping the warm underwear handy as the nights can get be cold in Iceland and this will keep you extra warm and snuggly even though you kick off your duvet while sleeping.

-Click here it read our staff’s recommendations for what to bring on your glamping in Þórsmörk.
+Click here it read our staff’s recommendations for what to bring on your hiking and glamping adventure in Þórsmörk.

 How much does glamping cost